-- Thirdly, yet more natural marvels wait to greet the eye of its many visitors.
+- Even more natural marvels wait to greet the eyes of its visitors.
 This holds true due to the fact that numerous streams, both large and small, create a wonderland.
-Formed by melting glaciers, these create a total of 72 incredible waterfalls in Lauterbrunnen Valley.
+Formed by melting glaciers, these create a total of 72 waterfalls in Lauterbrunnen Valley.

-- Fourth, this location holds one more claim to fame.
-That’s because the incredible site also has an ancient history.
-The breathtaking location was first mentioned in literature as early as the year 1240.
-Finally, the translation of original text gives it a name which translates as clear spring.
+- This location holds still one more claim to fame.
+That’s because the site also has an ancient history.
+The location was first mentioned in literature as early as the year 1240.
+The translation of original text gives it another name translating as clear spring.

 Lauterbrunnen Valley Physical Description

-But, the distinctiveness of the astounding Lauterbrunnen Valley does not simply end there.
-That fact occurs due to a rare combination of its own actual depth, and its surrounding features.
-This occurs because its almost perfectly vertical walls remain closely surrounded by high mountains.
-Combined with the depth of the canyon, it makes for a striking image.
+But the distinctiveness of the astounding Lauterbrunnen Valley does not simply end with these facts.
+That statement holds true due to a rare combination of factors.
+These include the facts of its own physical depth, and its many marvelous surrounding features.

 Lauterbrunnen Valley Location, Geology, and Ecology

-In addition, the incredible geology of the visually remarkable valley includes numerous marvelous waterfalls.
-Further, perhaps the best known of these amazing cascades bears the name of Staubback Falls.
+The incredible geology of the remarkable valley includes numerous waterfalls.
+Perhaps the best known of these amazing cascades bears the name of Staubback Falls.
 The Falls drop nearly 900 ft (270 m) in total and form one of the highest unbroken waterfalls in Europe.